Minnesota Citizen Review Panels

-Citizen Review Panels provide opportunities for community members to play an integral role in ensuring the child protection system is protecting children from abuse and neglect.
-Panel members review and evaluate various aspects of the state child protection system, and also those in their communities.
-Comprised of 11 to 16 citizens each, these panels represent a partnership among:
+Citizen Review Panels involve community members in ensuring that the child protection system works well and protects children from abuse and neglect.
+Panel members review and evaluate various aspects of child protection systems at the state level and in their communities.
+Panels have 11 to 16 citizens and representatives from:

-New panel members are encouraged to view the new panel member orientation (PDF).
-This PowerPoint presentation provides detailed information about panels and how they function.
+New members are encouraged to view the new panel member orientation (PDF).
+This PowerPoint presentation provides detailed information about the panels and how they function.

 Guidelines for staff who work with Citizen Review Panels

-The Minnesota Department of Human Services would like to expand citizen review panels, on a voluntary basis, in counties and tribes, throughout the state.
-Of special interest to county and tribal child-protection workers and community leaders, DHS has prepared Guidelines (PDF) on ways to invite citizen participation and encourage community investment in the protection of children.
+The Minnesota Department of Human Services would like to expand citizen review panels, on a voluntary basis, in counties and tribes throughout the state.
+To support county and tribal child-protection workers and community leaders, DHS has prepared Guidelines (PDF) on ways to invite citizen participation and encourage community investment in the protection of children.